sveltejs/kit/documentation/docs/14-configuration.md

 ### moduleExtensions

 An array of file extensions that SvelteKit will treat as modules.
-Files with extensions that match neither `config.extensions` nor `config.kit.moduleExtensions` will be ignored by SvelteKit.
+Files with extensions that match neither `config.extensions` nor `config.kit.moduleExtensions` will be ignored by the router.

 ### files